Assistant Crown Attorney

 Community College Instructor

 While I ran my law practice, I also taught a business law course at George Brown College and Centennial College in Toronto.
 I very much enjoyed the interaction I got with the students.
 My course focused on Torts and Contracts, and was a rigorous course with high expectations of the students.
-The feedback which I received from the students was that they valued being treated as adults and being pushed to work towards their limits.
+The feedback which I received from the students was that they valued being pushed to work towards their limits.
 The vast majority of the students left the course with a profoundly deeper ability to analyse the complex legal interactions which occur between people in a positive (contractual) and negative (tortious) way.

 While articling I worked part- time, and immediately after my call to the bar in February 1999, I worked full-time, as a Provincial Prosecutor.
 I found this to be an excellent way to learn the court process.
 I prosecuted a variety of offences, from minor traffic violations, to offences arrising out of major traffic accidents, and appeals before the Ontario Court of Justice.